 To meet requirements of the Data Protection Act 1998, (updated September 2012), schools need to issue a privacy notice to parents summarising the information held about pupils, why it is held, and details of other organisations who may have access to the information.
-The following notices can be downloaded:
+Download these notices for:

 School closure dates

 When schools decide to close for inset days we prepare a school closure list (pdf).
 This shows parents when schools have planned to close.

 Download our school complaints FAQs (pdf) to find out how to make a complaint about an issue at school.